 Psychosis can affect anyone.
+For ages under 40, it’s more common than diabetes.
 A first episode usually occurs in teen and early adult years.
 For some, it is a temporary phenomenon.
 For others, it may progress to a more disruptive and/or chronic condition.

 5. Psychosis is a diagnosable, treatable condition that can happen to anyone, through no fault of their own.